 Champions offers a convenient, all-inclusive package for $980 which includes everything you need in order to apply for a license and prepare for the state exam.
 For more information about the licensing process and the packages that we offer, please visit our Steps to a Texas Real Estate License page.

 A dynamic, instructor-led, correspondence course held over two days in the classroom.
-Students receive 30-hours of credit with the Texas Real Estate Commission.
+Students must complete a proctored, closed-book exam to receive 30-hours of credit with the Texas Real Estate Commission.
 Learn More

 Students read through the provided textbook materials and complete the homework assignments at home before coming into a campus testing center to complete the proctored exam.
 Learn More

 Students work through the course material that is presented in a timed online format complete with videos, interactive games, and online exams.
 Learn More

 Homework / Quizzes - Quizzes are open-book and not timed.
 If you are completing the classes online, you will be able to pause your quiz, if needed, and resume later at your convenience.
 In the event that you do not pass a quiz, you can retake it at no additional charge.